Notes on extremal and tame valued fields: Proof of Theorems , and , and Proposition

-{\bf Proof of Theorem~\ref{gen}:} \ In view of Theorem~1.2 of \cite{[AKP]}, we only have to show that if $(K,v)$ is a tame field with divisible value group and large residue field, then $(K,v)$ is extremal.
+\pars Theorem~\ref{triangle} is the key to the \n {\bf Proof of Theorem~\ref{gen}:} \ In view of Theorems~1.2 and~4.1 of \cite{[AKP]}, we only have to show that if $(K,v)$ is algebraically complete with divisible value group and large perfect residue field, then $(K,v)$ is extremal.
+Note that $(K,v)$ is then a tame field, being algebraically complete with perfect residue field and $p$-divisible value group.

 Every trivially valued field is extremal, so we may assume that $(K,v)$ is nontrivially valued.
 We apply Corollary~\ref{tfeqtf} with $\Delta=\R$ to obtain a tame field $(L,v)\equiv (K,v)$ with value group $vL=\R$.
 By the proof of Theorem~1.2 in \cite{[AKP]}, this field is extremal.
 Since extremality is an elementary property, also $(K,v)$ is extremal.